 Kirk calls for Mareen but no one answers.
-Tandy, the couple’s fifteen-year-old daughter, comes to see what the noise is about.
+Tandy, the couple’s 15 year-old daughter, comes to see what the noise is about.
 She explains that people always sleep heavy for the first hour after payday.
-She cannot wait until she is sixteen and can get her own bracelet ID and start enjoying payday.
+She cannot wait until she is 16 and can get her own bracelet ID and start enjoying payday.

 Tandy shows Kirk to his room.
 A payday hood is attached to the headboard of his bed.

-On the ship, Spock, McCoy and Uhura, who have been listening in on events, head for the transporter to beam down.
+On the ship, Spock, McCoy and Uhura, who have been listening in, head for the transporter to beam down.